McTintor/portfolio/README.md

 - Visit `http://localhost:5173/` in your browser.
 - Navigate between the **Home**, **About Me**, **Projects**, and **Contact** pages.
 - Toggle between **Dark/Light Mode** using the switch in the navbar.
-- Switch between **English/Serbian Language** using the language toggle.
+- Switch between **English/Serbian** languages using the language toggle.
 - Check out my **Projects** by viewing each project card.
 - Download and view my **CV** with a download button.
 - Fill out and submit a message via the **Contact Form**.